[The road to the “Protocol Of Reconciliation & Grace Through Separation” (Jan. 2020)]

 We struggle against the principalities and powers in the church.
 RESIST!!!

 My deepest heartfelt prayers offered for the delegates and rank and file supporters of both the opposing approaches to the way forward.
 Serious leadership failures, of both the exclusive and inclusive approaches, led followers to believe in robust promises that could not, and cannot be delivered.
 Even though the margin is very thin (53/47), a minority (Green) cannot magically produce the votes to overturn a majority.
 Conversely, a narrow (55/45) majority (Blue) cannot produce calm, ordered, compliance even with a coherent, constitutional plan—which is not the case as the Traditional Plan [TP] is incoherent and largely unconstitutional.
-LGBT+ rights are a work of the Spirit and so cannot be controlled by rules.
+LGBTQ+ rights are a work of the Spirit and so cannot be controlled by rules.

 We recall, Church Blue is totally dependent on free will.
 National Blue is quite different, because sovereign governments have law enforcement, retributive justice, and various militias to maintain compliance.
 Churches are not designed to be able to force compliance (except for its extensive inventory of shame technology||the Wahhabi sect in Islam would be a violent exception here, and there are likely others, too).
 Any notion whatsoever of forced compliance is completely misguided and doomed to a very harmful, painful failure in both church and society.